ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-08-asyncawait-syntax-encourages-frontend-developers-develop-incorrect-code.md

 }
 ```

 HttpRequest is just one of DestroyablePromise implementations.
 As you can see, even chained promises can be aggregated and destroyed easily.
-Unfortunately, “await” operator is still not fully supported either in jWidget 2 or in solutions #1 and #3 above for the following reason.
+Unfortunately, "await" operator is still not fully supported either in jWidget 2 or in solutions #1 and #3 above for the following reason.
 The following code won't work:

 ```
 async function loadUser() {